jelly-beam/otp-macos/CONTRIBUTING.md

 - indentation is 4 spaces, not tabs
 - try not to introduce lines longer than 100 characters
 - comment tricky or non-obvious decisions made to explain their rationale
+- make sure you install `shellcheck`, `shfmt`, and `actionlint` to run  `make` (otherwise you can also rely on comments/suggestions from code maintainers to repair code)

 ### Committing your changes